-- X Mang Alex also applies azolla extensively IN his farm, a technology he learned from PhilRice. - X Mang Simon wasted no time in trying in IN his farm.
+- Mang Alex also applies azolla extensively IN his farm, a technology he learned from PhilRice. - × Mang Simon wasted no time in trying it IN his farm.

 FARTHER and FURTHER

 FARTHER is used for distance; FURTHER in the sense of additional matter or information.